The Amazing World of Gumball: Ratings

 On 3 May 2011, the series premiere of The Amazing World of Gumball was watched by 2.120 million viewers in the United States.
-"The Goons" is currently the highest viewed episode of the series, with 2.72 million viewers.
-"The Potion" is the lowest viewed episode, with only 0.42 million viewers, approximately 15% of its series high.

 Critical reception

 The Amazing World of Gumball has received critical acclaim.
 In a favorable review, Brian Lowry of Variety described the series as "mostly a really clever spin on domestic chaos" and "first-rate silliness."
 Ken Tucker of Entertainment Weekly was also positive, writing: "There are few examples of mainstream children's programming as wildly imaginative, as visually and narratively daring, as The Amazing World of Gumball."

 The A.V.
 Clubs Noel Murray graded the DVD release of the series' first 12 episodes a B+, writing that "what sets [The Amazing World of Gumball] apart from the many other super-silly, semi-anarchic cartoons on cable these days is that it features such a well-developed world, where even with the eclectic character designs, there are recognisable traits and tendencies."
 Wired writer Z noted that the series "manages to have genuine heart even as the plots themselves transition from well-worn TV tropes to all out madness."
+Reviewing for Common Sense Media, Emily Ashby gave the show three out of five stars, noting its "over-the-top humor" and concluding that it is "a place where kids' wildest imaginings will likely come to pass."

+The series has also gained attention for its video game and anime homages as well as its political satire.
+Writing for Kotaku, Narelle Ho Sang commended the show's pop culture parodies, highlighting its tribute to the Final Fantasy series.
+Gizmodos Charles Pulliam-Moore praised its homage to Cowboy Bebop, calling it "downright incredible," and later praised its 2020 election special for its use of hindsight in discussing the election.
+Academic analysis has also examined the series' use of different animation formats and live-action elements in relation to posthumanism and media.